SalomePlatform/yacs/doc/principes.rst

 ++++++++++++++++++
 A DataIn node has output data ports only that are used to define input data for the calculation scheme.
 These data have a name (the port name), a type (the port type) and an initial value.

+To create this type of node:

+- from the GUI, see :ref:`datain_node`
+- in a XML file, see :ref:`xml_datain`
+- from python interface, see :ref:`py_datain`

 DataOut node
 ++++++++++++++++++
 A DataOut node only has input data ports that are used to store output results from the calculation scheme.
 These results have a name (the port name) and a type (the port type).
 If the result is a file, a name can be given to the file into which the result file will be copied.

 All values of node results can be saved in a file at the end of the calculation.

+To create this type of node:

+- from the GUI, see :ref:`dataout_node`
+- in a XML file, see :ref:`xml_dataout`
+- from python interface, see :ref:`py_dataout`

 Study nodes
 ''''''''''''''''''''''''''''''